Reporting from: Ho Chi Minh City, Vietnam

 It couldn’t be that the IRS went back on its word to hundreds of expats who didn’t even know they had to file paperwork for their “offshore” bank account, and kicked them out of a program designed to give immunity to honest taxpayers in exchange for a confession.

 Nope, it couldn’t be any of that.
-It’s just these evil 1,130 people who are greedy people and don’t want to pay into the system.
+It’s just these evil 1,130 greedy people who don’t want to pay into the system.
 How dare they.

 You might have dated someone like this when you were 21.
 The person that always projected their faults on someone else.
 Eventually, you had enough of it and dumped them, which they rationalized with phrases like, “He wasn’t man enough to handle me” or “She’s a psycho”.